ethandgoodhart/PhoneBot/README.md

 How to setup
 ------
+1. Install BlackHole audio routing: http://existential.audio/blackhole/
-Open the Terminal app on your mac then paste the following code:
+2. Open the Terminal app on your mac then paste the following code:

 ```
 git clone https://github.com/ethandgoodhart/PhoneBot/